Do Go On - 207 - The Golden State Killer

 Haven't seen you for a while, Dan.

-Jolong and one tough to a game.
-We're on the busy platform at Spencer Street station,
+we're on the busy platform at Spencer Street Station, Southern Cross Station.

-his phone and he's going, yeah, I'm on platform seven.
-Yeah, yeah.
+And he's going, yeah, I'm on Platform 7.

 Oh, I've got my hand up in the air now.